NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 The firm is classified as a Commercial Fishing ("FISHING"), For-Hire ("FORHIRE"), or "NO_REV" based on the breakdown of revenues **in year YYYY**.

+All revenue and value figures are in nominal terms.

 # Warnings
 1. Do not sum the affiliate revenue variables.
 You will not get the total revenues.
 If you want total revenues, you should either: